sorydima/Flutter-Plugins/README.md

 Check the `packages` directory for all plugins.

 Flutter plugins enable access to platform-specific APIs.
-For more information about plugins, and how to use them, see [https://flutter.dev/platform-plugins/](https://flutter.dev/platform-plugins/).
+For more information about plugins, and how to use them, see:
+[https://flutter.dev/platform-plugins/](https://flutter.dev/platform-plugins/).

-These plugins are also available on [pub](https://pub.dev/flutter/packages).
+These plugins are also available on:
+[pub](https://pub.dev/flutter/packages).

 ## Issues